Ensure your data structure enables your goals

 Projects Showcase

-The research fields below are, of course, just examples, and we can build a database with the correct data types that fit your specific data.
-Both examples involved importing thousands of data records from older databases while keeping the relationships among the content types intact.
+The research fields below are, of course, just examples, and we can build a database with the appropriate entities (object types) that fit your specific data.
+Both examples involved importing thousands of data records from older databases while maintaining the relationships between the entities.

 Prosopographical Database for Indic Texts

-Pandit project seeks to document and study the works of various authors in Indic literature.
-The data model includes eight main entity types with dozens of relationships among them and more than 100 properties to divide the data into.
-The database itself currently contains more than 60,000 entities (sources, works, manuscripts, extracts, people, sites, and institutions).
-The project was developed for a history researcher, and now is being used with the collaboration of several universities and institutions around the world.
+The Pandit Project seeks to document and study the works of various authors in Indic literature.
+The data model includes eight main entities with dozens of relationships between them and more than 100 attributes used to formalize the data.
+The database itself currently contains more than 69,000 records (sources, works, manuscripts, extracts, people, sites, and institutions).
+The project was developed for a history researcher and is now being used in collaboration with several universities and institutions around the world.

 Pandit project sample